SayvIlahsiav/SayvIlahsiav/README.md

 - 🎂 Born on March 4, 2001, in Bikaner, Rajasthan, India.
 - 🎓 Graduated in 2022 with a Bachelor's degree in Computer Application, specializing in Game and Mobile Software Development.
 - 📚 Lifelong learner with a deep love for Cognitive Science, Physics, Mathematics, Data Science, and UX Design.
-- 💖 Aspiring scientist, writer, and Flutter Developer.
+- 💖 Aspiring Flutter Developer, writer, and scientist.
 - 🌍 Dreaming of interacting with minds around the globe.
 - 🌟 Diagnosed with Autism, ADHD, and CPTSD.
 - 🌈 Panromantic Asexual | She/They.